StuartG24/Home-Solar-Usage-Analysis/README.md

 # Home-Solar-Usage-Analysis
-An exercise to analyse the home generation of solar energy its usage
+An exercise to analyse the home generation of solar energy and its usage